 As per the provisions of the Companies Act, 2013 to start a public limited company, a minimum of 3 directors are required and there is no restriction on the maximum number of directors.

 The liability of each shareholder is limited.
 In simple words, a shareholder of a public limited company isn’t personally responsible for any loss or debts of the company for any amount greater than the amount invested by them; contrary to partnerships and sole proprietorships, where the partners and business owners are jointly and severally liable for the debts of the business.

-A public limited company is required to have a minimum paid-up capital of Rs 5 lakh or such higher amount as prescribed under the act.
+A public limited company is required to have a minimum paid-up capital of Rs 5 lakh or such a higher amount as prescribed under the act.

 A prospectus is a comprehensive statement of the affairs of the company issued by a public limited company for its public and there is a requirement under the Act for public limited companies to issue a prospectus.
 However, there are no such provisions for Private Limited Companies.
-This is because private limited companies cannot invite the public to subscribe for their shares.
+This is because private limited companies cannot invite the public to subscribe to their shares.

-It is a compulsory requirement under the Companies Act, 2013 for all the public companies to add the word ‘limited’ after their name.
+It is a compulsory requirement under the Companies Act, 2013 for all public companies to add the word ‘limited’ after their name.

 Shares are offered to the general public at large i.e. anyone can invest in a public limited company.
-Hence, improves capital of the company.
+Hence, improves the capital of the company.

-Being listed on a stock market ensures that mutual funds, hedge funds and other traders take note of business of the company.
+Being listed on a stock market ensures that mutual funds, hedge funds and other traders take note of the business of the company.
 This may result in better business opportunities for the Public Limited Company.

 Since the shares are sold to the public at large the unsystematic risk of the market is spread out.